-All students, regardless of their area of concentration, must complete three pieces of independent work.
+All students, regardless of their area of major, must complete three pieces of independent work.
 In each of their two junior semesters, students write a 25-35 page research paper, referred to as the JP (for ‘Junior Paper’).
-During their senior year, History concentrators write a senior thesis, the length of which is typically 75-100 pages.
+During their senior year, History majors write a senior thesis, the length of which is typically 75-100 pages.

 Though administered as a single course, History 400 in fact consists of a number of different seminars, anywhere from six to ten depending on the size of the junior class, each led by a different faculty member and constructed around a distinct topic.
 While these topics are important, each seminar is fundamentally designed to train students in the methods and practice of historical research and writing.
 As they work through the specific materials germane to the topic at hand, students are taught how to conceive of historical problems, to derive questions with which to address them, to employ strategies for doing research, to analyze and interpret, and to organize and present their findings.
 In addition to producing their JP, students also perform tasks specific to the seminar’s topic.
 Students receive separate grades for each of these bodies of work.

-- to formulate, structure, and defend a historical argument, in part by considering possible objections and acknowledging possible contradictions
+- to formulate, structure, and defend an independent and original historical argument, in part by considering possible objections and acknowledging possible contradictions.

 There are probably as many different ways to conduct a research project as there are historians.
 There are, however, certain general steps that most take as they pursue their research and writing.